-When looking for a set of baby food storage jars to use at home, we wanted to find a set with a lot of jars that met high-quality standards.
+When looking for a set of baby food storage jars to use at home, we wanted to find a set with a lot of jars that meet high-quality standards.
 This set from Nellam does the trick.
-The set of 24 reusable 4-ounce jars is made of glass, safe to use in the microwave and freezer, and comes with tight-sealing lids and a marker.
+The set of 24 reusable 4-ounce jars is made of glass, are safe to use in the microwave and freezer, and comes with tight-sealing lids and a marker.

 The number of jars in the set is what impressed us the most.
 You get 24 jars in the entire set, so it is a great option for moms on a budget who want to make baby food in bulk.

 - Lots of jars for a good price.